gamergemparq/Randomness/README.md

 ```

 So we can use `crypt()` to authenticate a user by passing the hash value it
-gave us previously back in as a salt when checking a user salt input.
+gave us previously back in as a salt when checking a password input.

 Example
 -------